chaewonahn/chaewonahn.github.io/index.md

 layout: home
 ---

-# YS3272 Geographic and Demographics Methods at the Yale-NUS College.
+Welcome to the YS3272 Geographic and Demographics Methods course at the Yale-NUS College !

 ## Info